 $ cookietemple config <all/general/pat>

-all: Prompt for the full name, email, Github username and Github personal access token.
+all: Prompt for the full name, email, Github username, whether to create a cookietemple topic for repos or not and Github personal access token.

-general: Only prompt for the full name, email and the Github username.
+general: Only prompt for the full name, email, the Github username and whether to create a cookietemple topic in repos or not.

 These details are required to create projects.